 Sara Crewe, an exceptionally intelligent and imaginative student at Miss Minchin’s Select Seminary for Young Ladies, is devastated when her adored, indulgent father dies.
 Now penniless and banished to a room in the attic, Sara is demeaned, abused, and forced to work as a servant.
 How this resourceful girl’s fortunes change again is at the center of A Little Princess, one of the best-loved stories in all of children’s literature.

 This unique and fully annotated edition appends excerpts from Frances Hodgson Burnett‘s original 1888 novella Sara Crewe and the stage play that preceded the novel, as well as an early story, “Behind the White Brick,” allowing readers to see how A Little Princess evolved.
 In his delightful introduction, U. C. Knoepflmacher considers the fairy-tale allusions and literary touchstones that place the book among the major works of Victorian literature, and shows it to be an exceptionally rich and resonant novel.

-Frances Hodgson Burnett was born in Manchester, England, on November 24 1849.
-After her father’s death in 1853, Burnett’s mother ran the family’s iron foundry until the American Civil War caused the business to fail.
+Frances Hodgson Burnett was born in Manchester, England, on November 24, 1849.
+After Burnett’s father’s death in 1853, her mother ran the family’s iron foundry until the American Civil War caused the business to fail.
 Destitute, the Hodgsons moved to… More about Frances Hodgson Burnett

 Published by Penguin Classics Feb 26, 2002| 272 Pages| 5-1/16 x 7-3/4| ISBN 9780142437018